gbnegrini/mirdb-custom-target-search/README.md

 ```

-The code generates two `.xlsx` output files: one contains the data related to each mRNA sequence provided (sequence name, target score, number of seeds, microRNA name and microRNA info page link) and the other (`failed.xlsx`) is a record of which sequences coundn't be search, most commonly due to miRDB sequence lenght limitation (100 to 30,000 bases long).
+The code generates two `.csv` output files: one contains the data related to each mRNA sequence provided (sequence name, target score, number of seeds, microRNA name and microRNA info page link) and the other (`failed.csv`) is a record of which sequences coundn't be search, most commonly due to miRDB sequence lenght limitation (100 to 30,000 bases long).

 - Example:
 ```